 Adult themes.
 This is a Tim Burton film.
 A huge dose of creepy theme-ing is to be expected, especially if you know his films well.
 An overarching theme of darkness, spooky imagery, and a “Halloween” feel – yup.
 All Tim Burton.
 Fire is also a main element used with a sense of suspense and chaos.
 And Michael Keaton plays the bad guy well, so well.

 Would I take my own children to see this film?
 My 10-year old son could handle this one no problem.
 My 6-year old kindergartner would probably ask me a few questions about the blanket man – but I don’t think this is too intense for her.
 I definitely could see my daughter crawling into my lap for a few of the spooky scenes – but again, everything ends happily in those instances.
+I would recommend Dumbo for kids aged 5-6 years old and up.

 There is a lot of deeper family discussions that should arise from this film.
 And in a world of bullying, criticism, racism, and prejudice, it’s a film worth talking to your kids about, whether you see it or not.
 Uniqueness is not something to look down on, but something to hold your head up with pride.
 And this new live action Dumbo teaches our kids the importance of soaring above the cruelness of the world and how everyone is deserving of love.
 All multicultural aspects of the film are represented well and with respect, which is a huge relief given the racist undertones of the original cartoon film.